remytuyeras/remytuyeras/README.md

 - genetic position values

 ### [Pedigrad](https://github.com/remytuyeras/pedigrad-library)
 This is a software I have been working on for the last five years.
 I intend to publish a new version soon, with some semigroup linear algebra features that you can use to find combinatorial genetic effects from variant call and phenotype data.
+On the long term, the ```Pedigrad``` library will complete the simulation of the ```HploDynamiccs``` library with phenotype simulations.

 ### Homomorphic Encryption
 I intend to add a project on a new model for Homomorphic Encryption.
 More to come later this year.